“There are only two kinds of people in the world, The Irish and those who wish they were.”

-Belfast (in Irish, Beal Feirste), the capital and largest city of Northern Ireland, is located in County Antrim – and it’s one of the country’s most popular destinations.
-The city is very easy to get around; it’s split into quarters – The Titanic Quarter (the Titanic was built here), The Cathedral Quarter, Queen’s Quarter and The Gaeltacht Quarter.
+Belfast, the capital and largest city of Northern Ireland, is located in County Antrim.
+It’s one of the country’s most popular destinations.
+The city is very easy to get around; it’s split into quarters: The Titanic Quarter (the Titanic was built here), The Cathedral Quarter, Queen’s Quarter and The Gaeltacht Quarter.

-The Causeway Coastal Route (120-mile trail) is one of the world’s most spectacular drives – take this route to see Giant’s Causeway (World Heritage Site), one of Northern Ireland’s most popular “must-see” tourist attractions.
+The Causeway Coastal Route (120-mile trail) is one of the world’s most spectacular drives.
+Take this route to see Giant’s Causeway.
+The World Heritage Site is one of Northern Ireland’s most popular must-see tourist attractions.
 Some have called the famous giant stone columns the “Eighth Wonder of the World.”

-Fun Northern Ireland attractions include: Antrim Coast Road, Belfast Castle, Belfast Botanical Gardens, Belleek Pottery (home to world-famous Belleek Fine China, one of Ireland’s top attractions), Carrickfergus Castle, Castle Coole, Causeway Coastal Route (one of the world’s best scenic drives!
-Giant’s Causeway (World Heritage Site and one of Ireland’s most popular “must-see” tourist attractions), Devenish Island, Down Cathedral, Fermanagh Lakes, Glens of Antrim, Londonderry City Walls and The Tower Museum, Mount Stewart House & Gardens, National Museums Northern Ireland, Sperrin Mountains, The Shannon-Erne Waterway and Waterways of Ireland, Ulter Museum and Whitepark Bay.
+Fun Northern Ireland attractions include: Antrim Coast Road, Belfast Castle, Belfast Botanical Gardens, Belleek Pottery (home to world-famous Belleek Fine China, one of Ireland’s top attractions), Carrickfergus Castle, Castle Coole, Causeway Coastal Route (one of the world’s best scenic drives.)
+Giant’s Causeway, Devenish Island, Down Cathedral, Fermanagh Lakes, Glens of Antrim, Londonderry City Walls and The Tower Museum, Mount Stewart House & Gardens, National Museums Northern Ireland, Sperrin Mountains, The Shannon-Erne Waterway and Waterways of Ireland, Ulter Museum and Whitepark Bay.

 Book Your Ireland Business Trip or Vacation